leondz/garak/docs/source/basic.rst

 generators
 ----------

-Generators wrap a target LLM or dialogue system.
+:doc:`<generators>` wrap a target LLM or dialogue system.
 They take a prompt and return the output.
 The rest is abstracted away.
 Generator classes deal with things like authentication, loading, connection management, backoff, and all the behind-the-scenes things that need to happen